nishidshajib/eco-landing/README.md

-├── veteransloanofficers/        # Content for Veterans domain ├── refinancemtgs/               # Content for Refinance MTGs domain ⭐ NEW ├── onlineheloc/                 # Content for Online HELOC domain ⭐ NEW └── heloclending/                # Content for HELOCLending domain ⭐ NEW
+├── veteransloanofficers/        # Content for Veterans domain ├── refinancemtgs/               # Content for Refinance MTGs domain ⭐ NEW ├── onlineheloc/                 # Content for Online HELOC domain ⭐ NEW ├── heloclending/                # Content for HELOCLending domain ⭐ NEW
+└── conventionalmtg/             # Content for ConventionalMTG domain ⭐ NEW

 public/                           # Built sites (git-ignored) ├── badcreditloanspecialist/      # → badcreditloanspecialist.com